-Valedictorian Speech: 2024 Graduating Class
+Valedictorian Speech: 2024 Graduating Class There Is Purpose for Perseverance

-Ameris Platt, Vanguard College Alumni.
+Ameris Platt, Vanguard College Alumni1

 This speech was originally presented at the class of '24 graduation ceremony on April 27, 2024.
 Minor edits have been made to transition from spoken to written format.